FORA Capital LLC Buys Shares of 2,790 Cullen/Frost Bankers, Inc. (NYSE:CFR)

 FORA Capital LLC bought a new stake in Cullen/Frost Bankers, Inc. (NYSE:CFR – Get Rating) during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission.
 The firm bought 2,790 shares of the bank’s stock, valued at approximately $369,000.

 Several other hedge funds and other institutional investors also recently modified their holdings of CFR.
 Capital Research Global Investors grew its stake in shares of Cullen/Frost Bankers by 39.1% in the 1st quarter.
 Capital Research Global Investors now owns 2,408,656 shares of the bank’s stock valued at $333,382,000 after purchasing an additional 676,467 shares during the last quarter.
-Cullen Frost Bankers Inc. grew its stake in shares of Cullen/Frost Bankers by 237.9% in the 3rd quarter.
-Cullen Frost Bankers Inc. now owns 728,408 shares of the bank’s stock valued at $96,310,000 after purchasing an additional 512,856 shares during the last quarter.
-Los Angeles Capital Management LLC grew its stake in shares of Cullen/Frost Bankers by 290.4% in the 3rd quarter.
-Los Angeles Capital Management LLC now owns 159,776 shares of the bank’s stock valued at $21,126,000 after purchasing an additional 118,846 shares during the last quarter.
-Ceredex Value Advisors LLC purchased a new position in shares of Cullen/Frost Bankers in the 2nd quarter valued at approximately $11,460,000.
+Cullen Frost Bankers Inc. boosted its stake in shares of Cullen/Frost Bankers by 237.9% in the third quarter.
+Cullen Frost Bankers Inc. now owns 728,408 shares of the bank’s stock valued at $96,310,000 after buying an additional 512,856 shares in the last quarter.
+Los Angeles Capital Management LLC boosted its stake in shares of Cullen/Frost Bankers by 290.4% in the third quarter.
+Los Angeles Capital Management LLC now owns 159,776 shares of the bank’s stock valued at $21,126,000 after buying an additional 118,846 shares in the last quarter.
+Ceredex Value Advisors LLC purchased a new stake in shares of Cullen/Frost Bankers in the second quarter valued at approximately $11,460,000.
 Finally, Retirement Systems of Alabama boosted its stake in shares of Cullen/Frost Bankers by 117.8% in the second quarter.
 Retirement Systems of Alabama now owns 162,849 shares of the bank’s stock valued at $18,964,000 after buying an additional 88,083 shares in the last quarter.
 81.93% of the stock is currently owned by hedge funds and other institutional investors.

 Insider Buying and Selling at Cullen/Frost Bankers